sous-chefs/docker/README.md

 ### Properties

-- `version` - Used to calculate package_version string
+- `version` - Used to calculate package_version string.
+On Ubuntu / Debian this needs to be the complete version (19.03.8) while on Fedora / RHEL this can be any valid version string (19, 19.03, 19.03.8).
+We add an asterisk on automatically on RHEL/Fedora so leave that out.
 - `package_version` - Manually specify the package version string
 - `package_name` - Name of package to install.
 Defaults to 'docker-ce'
 - `package_options` - Manually specify additional options, like apt-get directives for example